 \subsection{The Base Models for Image Processing}

-As an pioneer architecture of Transformer-based image processing models, ViT~\cite{dosovitskiy2020image} replaced the convolutional layer of a traditional CNN with the self-attention layer.
-As shown in Figure~\ref{fig:vit}, it divided an image into a sequence of non-overlapping patches, which were then fed into a Transformer encoder to learn a representation of the image.
-The Transformer encoder consisted of several self-attention layers followed by feed-forward layers.
-The self-attention mechanism allowed the network to attend to relevant patches in the image while ignoring irrelevant ones.
-To make the ViT applicable to larger images, the authors introduced a hybrid approach that combined convolutional layers with self-attention layers.
-The convolutional layers were used to reduce the spatial resolution of the image, while the self-attention layers captured the long-range dependencies between patches.
+As a pioneering architecture for Transformer-based image processing, ViT~\cite{dosovitskiy2020image} replaced most convolutional operations in traditional CNN pipelines with self-attention-based token interactions.
+As shown in Figure~\ref{fig:vit}, an input image is divided into a sequence of non-overlapping patches that are then fed into a Transformer encoder to learn a global representation.
+The Transformer encoder consists of several self-attention layers followed by feed-forward layers.
+The self-attention mechanism allows the network to emphasize informative patches while suppressing less relevant ones.
+To make ViT applicable to larger images, the authors introduced a hybrid approach combining convolutional layers with self-attention layers.
+The convolutional layers reduce the spatial resolution of the image, while the self-attention layers capture the long-range dependencies between patches.